thlytras/FluMoDL/README.md

       devtools::install_git("https://github.com/thlytras/FluMoDL.git")

-Check back often for new updates of the package!
+Check back here often for new updates of the package!

+**Usage**

+See package documentation.
+One uses the function `fitFluMoDL()` to fit the model on the available surveillance data, then gives the fitted model object to `attrMort()` to calculate attributable mortalities (to influenza, temperature and -optionally- RSV).
+Check the help pages of these two functions for details.
+In order to try these out, the package also includes some example surveillance data from Greece (see `?greece`).

 **References**